-We are also subject to a variety of other employee relations laws including, but not limited to, the Family and Medical Leave Act and state leave laws, employment discrimination laws, predictive scheduling laws, occupational health and safety laws and regulations, and the National Labor Relations Act.
+We are also subject to a variety of other employee relations laws including, but not limited to, the Family and Medical Leave Act and state leave laws, employment discrimination laws, predictive scheduling laws, occupational health and safety laws and regulations, including regulations regarding firearms in the workplace, and the National Labor Relations Act.
 Together, these many laws and regulations present a thicket of compliance obligations and liability risks.
 As we grow, we will need to continue to increase our compliance efforts in these areas, which may affect our results from operations.
 Changes to these laws and regulations may increase these costs beyond our expectations or predictions, which would adversely affect our business operations and financial results.
 Violations of these laws could lead to costly litigation or governmental investigation or proceedings.

-We are subject to compliance obligations of the Food Safety Modernization Acts ("FSMA") and other regulations such as California's Proposition 65.
-Under FSMA, we are required to develop and implement a Food Safety Plan for our roasting operations.
-While we are not currently required to implement a FSMA Food Safety Plan or a Hazard Analysis and Critical Points system ("HACCP") in our Outposts, many states have required restaurants to develop and implement HACCP, and the United States government continues to expand the sectors of the food industry that must adopt and implement HACCP.
+We are subject to compliance obligations of the Federal Food, Drug, and Cosmetic Act ("FFDCA"), including Food Safety Modernization Act ("FSMA") for our coffee roasting and beverage manufacturing activities.
+FDA enforces regulations under FSMA that require us to implement, review, and assess new manufacturing and safety compliance programs, including development of a Food Safety Plan.
+Noncompliance with these requirements can result in an enforcement action from FDA or recall of our products.
+Our Outposts similarly are subject to state and local licensing and food safety requirements, which vary by location and which may require specific food safety processes and training.
 Additionally, our suppliers may initiate or otherwise be subject to food recalls that may impact the availability of certain products, result in adverse publicity, or require us to take actions that could be costly for us or otherwise impact our business.